AyanAnsarii91/TextifyPDF/README.md

 📃 License

-This project is licensed under the MIT License — free to use, modify, and distribute.
+Licensed under the MIT License — use it freely, modify as needed, and share it with the world!

 ---